 2. My employer would like me to earn a Master’s degree from an accredited institution.
 Is the Executive track accredited?

-The Executive track of the MHA Program has been continuously accredited by the Commission on Accreditation of Healthcare Management Education (www.cahme.org) since 2008.
+The Executive track is one of two tracks offered by the MHA Program.
+The MHA Program has been continuously accredited by the Commission on Accreditation of Healthcare Management Education (www.cahme.org) since 2008.

 3. How long does it take to complete degree?